 How do you apply demographic segmentation, customer behaviour, and important influencers to the map at scale?
 PiinPoint pulls the most significant criteria from Marketmatch into a scorecard for success.
 This scorecard can be directly translated into a real estate strategy in PiinPoint.
 For the Keto Cafe, we broke it down into two components: Demographics and POI Influencers.

 Each of the following variables are the key ingredients to measure suitability of a location:

 Points of Interest Influencers (anchors, competition, cannibalization):

-These integrated Layers give Keto Cafe a strategic roadmap for assessing new markets going forward, helping to answer the questions of:
+These integrated Layers give the Keto Cafe Real Estate team a strategic roadmap for assessing new markets going forward.

 Total Population: 641,494